ohaynold/artaf/README.md

 You can add your own configurations to [config/config.yaml](config/config.yaml).

 ## Testing

-**This is still a work in progress, to be fleshed out during this week.**

 Then `./run_tests.sh` will run the various function tests we provide and create test results as well as a coverage report.